apavlovics/monitoring/README.md

     mvn spring-boot:run

 The application starts at http://localhost:8090 by default.
-Open this URL to see Swagger UI with the detailed description of available APIs and have the opportunity to try them out.
+Open this URL to see Swagger UI with the detailed description of available APIs and have an opportunity to try them out.